issm224/highbridgeky/README.md

 ## Introduction
 High Bridge was originally constructed in the 1870's, as a means of transportation across the Kentucky River for the Cincinnati Southern Railroad.
 Because this was the first cantilever bridge built in America, it is said to be the "beginning of modern scientific bridge building."
 The bridge rises approximately 280 feet over the Kentucky River, making it the tallest bridge in the world at the time of its construction.
 It connects Jessamine and Mercer Counties by crossing the river around the Kentucky Palisades.
 In addition, the bridge has been designated as a National Civil Engineering Landmark.
-Todyay, visitors come from all ove the state, country, and world to see this remarkable feat of engineering.
+Today, visitors come from all ove the state, country, and world to see this remarkable feat of engineering.
 There is a nearby park on top of the Palisades that features a picnic area, playground, and viewing platform.

 Goals of this project include:
 * mapping the surrounding area in high-resolution aerial lidar data,